Test Design Techniques

 1. Manual Static Design Techniques

-As the name suggests, an informal review done by an individual without any process or documentation. - Technical reviews
+As the name suggests, an informal review is done by an individual without any process or documentation.

-An inspection is a formal and documented process of reviewing the different documents by experts or trained professionals. - Management review
+An inspection is a formal and documented process of reviewing different documents by experts or trained professionals.

 It is a review performed on the different management documents like project management plans, test plans, risk management plans, etc.